 To further improve the ambience of your outdoor shelter, you can add layers of lighting.
 In addition to lanterns and candles, you can place small tea lights on the table of your garden gazebo.

-It’s best to think about the type of gathering your expecting when setting up lights on the table.
+It’s best to think about the type of gathering you’re expecting when setting up lights on the table.
 With small children and other boisterous guests, solar-powered LED tea lights could be a safer option.
 Lanterns and oil lamps are also relatively safe because their flame is shielded.

 Outdoor net lights can have a dazzling effect.
 They can be used in a variety of different ways.
 How about curtain lights?
 Hanging from a curtain, net lights can produce a real decorative feature in the garden.
 Another option is to drape the net over a bush, hedge or fence to illuminate a darker side of the gazebo.

 Alternatively you have the option of attaching the net to the underside of the waterproof roof, subtly illuminating the gazebo ceiling like twinkling stars.
-With net lights, you can start to really explore the world of gazebo lighting ideas.
+With net lights and spot lights, you can start to really explore the world of gazebo lighting ideas.
 The number of design possibilities that net lights afford is only limited by your imagination.

 Around the outside of the garden gazebo, you can set up torches or fire bowls as an additional indirect source of light and heat.
-Open flames have their appeal because they seem warmer and more natural, thus creating a beautiful atmosphere in the garden.
+Open flames have their appeal because they seem warmer and more natural, creating a beautiful atmosphere in the garden.

 Natural lighting solutions like torches and fire bowls can tip your outdoor lighting from good to great and have your guests experiencing a touch of magic at your barbecue party!
 Festoon lamps on the other hand, have a wonderful decorative ambience, hung between the exterior of the pavilion and a nearby tree or fence post.